YottaDB/YDBDoc/ProgGuide/internatn.rst

 All subscripted local variables for a process must use the same collation sequence.
 The collation sequence used by local variables can be established as a default or in the current process.
 The local collation sequence can only be changed when a process has no subscripted local variables defined.

-To establish a default local collation sequence provide a numeric value to the environment variable gtm_local_collate to select one of the collation tables, for example:
+To establish a default local collation sequence provide a numeric value to the environment variable ydb_local_collate to select one of the collation tables, for example:

 .. parsed-literal::
-   $ gtm_local_collate=n
+   $ ydb_local_collate=n
-   $ export gtm_local_collate
+   $ export ydb_local_collate

-where n is the number of a collation sequence that matches a valid collation number defined by an environment variable in the form gtm_collate_n.
+where n is the number of a collation sequence that matches a valid collation number defined by an environment variable in the form ydb_collate_n.

 An active process can use the %LCLCOL utility to define the collation sequence for subscripts of local variables. %LCLCOL has these extrinsic entry points: